NEED Student Leadership

 - A student who is knowledgeable about energy and has taken the time to not only be a leader of energy activities but has developed a knowledge base about energy and important energy issues.

-- Graduating high school seniors or current first or second year college students.
+- Graduating high school seniors or current first or second year college, university or technical school students.

-- A student showing interest in pursuing a career in the energy field.
+- A student showing interest in pursuing a career in the energy, STEM or education field.

 2018 Youth Energy Leadership Award Winners – Erin Baer and Edmond Gayton

 NEED congratulates Erin Baer of Northern Guilford High School in Greensboro, North Carolina and Edmond Gayton of Enloe High School in Raleigh, North Carolina on each receiving the Youth Energy Leadership Award.
 The Youth Leadership Award was created by NEED’s Board of Directors to recognize students who go above and beyond in their pursuit of energy knowledge and in the teaching of others.
 And these students are among the best! award includes a $1,500 scholarship to be used for their post-high school educational plans.
 Erin has been accepted to Ohio State University and Edmond has been accepted to the University of North Carolina at Greensboro.
 They both received an all-expenses paid trip to the 38th Annual NEED Youth Awards for Energy Achievement and presented the award at NEED’s National Recognition Ceremony in Washington, D.C. on June 25, 2018.